Pabel Muñoz

-Christian Pabel Muñoz López (Born 6 September 1975) is an Ecuadorian politician, sociologist, and academic who has served as the Mayor of Quito since 14 May 2023.
+Christian Pabel Muñoz López (born 6 September 1975) is an Ecuadorian politician, sociologist, and academic who has served as the Mayor of Quito since 14 May 2023.

+Biography

+Pabel Muñoz holds a degree in sociology from the Catholic University of Ecuador.
+He also has a master's degree in social sciences from the International University of Andalucía.

+With the arrival of Augusto Barrera to the Mayor's Office of Quito in 2009, he joined his team as Secretary of Planning.

-He previously served in various government offices during the presidency of Rafael Correa, such as National Secretary of Planning and Development of Ecuador.
+He served in various government offices during the presidency of Rafael Correa, such as National Secretary of Planning and Development of Ecuador.
 He later became a member of the Ecuadorian National Assembly for District 1 of the Pichincha Canton of Ecuador.

+Personal life

+Pabel Muñoz has been passionate about soccer since childhood.